OctopusDeploy/blog/blog/2022-11/eks-federated-users/index.md

   - Containers
 ---

-If you've ever worked with the Elastic Kubernetes Service (EKS) on AWS, chances are you experienced the frustration of permissions.
-If you're not the creator of the EKS cluster, you can't see any information in the AWS Console other than it's overall status.
-There are plenty of tutorials demonstrating how to add additional user accounts, however, there isn't a definitive walk through of adding a federated user account.
+If you've worked with the Elastic Kubernetes Service (EKS) on AWS, chances are you've experienced the frustration of permissions.
+When you're not the creator of the EKS cluster, the only information you can see in the AWS console is the cluster's overall status.

+There are many tutorials on adding additional user accounts; however, there isn't a definitive walk-through showing you how to add a federated user account.

 In this post, I walk you through granting a federated user account to an EKS cluster.